How to Choose the Right Speakers for Your Event or Party Sound System

 Speakers are only part of the puzzle.
 A great sound system involves a few more pieces that keep things running smoothly and sounding sharp.

-- Microphones: Whether it's a wired mic for a wedding MC, a wireless mic for a roaming presenter, or a lapel mic for hands-free speeches, choosing the right microphone matters.
+- Microphones: Whether it's a vocal mic for a singer, wired mic for a wedding MC, a wireless microphone for a roaming presenter, or a lapel mic for hands-free speeches, choosing the right microphone matters.
 The right mic will cut through background noise and keep things sounding crisp.

 - Mixers: If you've got more than one audio source - think microphone, laptop playlist, live instruments - a mixer will help you balance levels and avoid the classic "why is this so loud suddenly?" moment.
 They're easy to use, and we are happy to show you how.

-- Speaker Stands and Placement: Speakers sound best when they're raised and properly aimed.
-Floor level sound rarely travels well.
+- Speaker Stands and Placement: Speakers sound best when they're at the right height and properly aimed.
+Floor level speakers don't sound right and the mesage rarely travels well.
 Stands improve projection and keep things tidy, especially in crowded spaces.

 - Cables, Power and Setup Essentials: It's the boring stuff but it's essential.
 From power leads and audio cables to adapters and extension cords, we make sure you've got everything you need.
 We even label things so you know what plugs in where, no guesswork involved.

-Hiring speakers shouldn't feel like you're stepping into a tech support call.
+Hiring speakers for an event shouldn't feel like you're stepping into a tech support call.
 At Edwards Sound, we make it easy.

-- Our range covers everything from portable PA systems to concert-grade line arrays.
+- Our range covers everything from battery powered portable PA systems with wireless microphones to concert-grade line arrays.
 Whether you're planning a small function or a large event, our equipment is tested, maintained and ready to go.

 - We're not just here to hand over gear.
 Our team offers practical advice based on experience, not guesswork.
 We'll help you figure out what you need, explain how it works, and even handle the set up and operation if you'd rather not deal with cables and knobs on the day.

-- Hiring from us is flexible, we deliver across New Zealand and tailor each hire to suit your schedule and venue.
-If something goes wrong mid-event (it happens), you'll get real support, from real people, fast.
+- Hiring from us is flexible, we deliver across Auckland and the greater area and tailor each hire to suit your schedule and venue.
+If something goes wrong mid-event (it happens when you have humans involved), you'll get real support, from real people, fast.

 From start to finish, we make sure your event sound the way it should, clear, confident and completely stress-free.